maleehafatima/Coloc/README.md

                         default is set to False

 ```
--User must place all GWAS summary statistic, vcf, SNP annotation, and genotype files into their respective directories and use those directory paths for the respective flags
+* User must place all GWAS summary statistic, vcf, SNP annotation, and genotype files into their respective directories and use those directory paths for the respective flags
--The default is runningly COLOC on all genes in the chromosomes chosen.
+* The default is runningly COLOC on all genes in the chromosomes chosen.
 However, the user can input a list of gene IDs under the optional --gene_id flag to only run COLOC on a specific subset of genes.

 ### Example Code ###
 ```